mondradiko/canary/docs/DESIGN.md

 - radio box (drop-down selector)
 - slider
 - text input (see [Keyboard](#keyboard))
+- status bar

 ## Container Types

+> NOTE(marceline-cramer): containers are low-priority for now. all widgets will
+> be placed in a flat DOM until UIs are complex enough to justify containers.

+> TODO(marceline-cramer): add section on "bins"

 Containers are widgets that contain other widgets.
 Here are some ideas for potential container types: